 Treatment for disc herniations can vary depending on the location of the herniated disc and the severity of the herniation.

 You can ask one of our Spine Specialists about medicine or other treatments that may be beneficial such as epidural steroid injections.
-Epidural steroid injections are a fluoroscopically guided injection that can significantly improve the symptoms of herniated disc and may allow your body to heal itself with much less or sometimes no pain.
+Epidural steroid injections are fluoroscopically guided injections that can significantly improve the symptoms of a herniated disc and may allow your body to heal itself with much less or sometimes no pain.

-Epidural steroid injections are just one of the many treatments that are performed at the Orthopaedic Institute of Central Jersey and can be very beneficial at treating herniated discs.
-At times the injection alone is sufficient to provide relief, but commonly epidural steroid injection is used in combination with comprehensive rehabilitation program that includes Physical Therapy to provide additional benefit.
+Epidural steroid injections are just one of the many treatments that we perform and can be very beneficial in treating herniated discs.
+At times the injection alone is sufficient to provide relief, but commonly epidural steroid injection is used in combination with a comprehensive rehabilitation program that includes Physical Therapy to provide additional benefit.

 Importantly, an injection can provide sufficient pain relief to allow a patient to progress with a rehabilitative stretching and exercise program.
 If the initial injection is effective for a patient, he or she may have up to three in a 6-12 months period of time.